Parliament House, Canberra: House of Representatives

-Also on the table is a copy of Hansard and where the clerk and deputy clerk sit.
-The clerk needs to know all the rules of Parliament and is responsible for ringing the bells during a division (voting).
+The table contains a row of books containing laws the Parliament has passed.
+Also on the table are copies of the standing orders, dictionaries, House of Representatives Practice and Hansard.
+The clerk and deputy clerk sit in front of the speaker and are responsible for ringing the bells during a division (voting).
 In front of the clerk are the hour glasses.
 The outer glasses measure four minutes and the middle glass measures one minute.
-These glasses are turned when there is a division; one of the four-minute glasses is turned and the bells will ring and the clocks will flash green for the House of Representatives or red for the Senate for four minutes.
-After the hourglass stops, the house's attendants will lock the doors and the whips will count the votes.
+These glasses are turned when there is a division; one of the four-minute glasses is turned and the bells will ring throughout the building.
+All of the almost 2600 clocks in the building will flash green for a vote in the House and red for a vote in the senate while ringing for four minutes to give all members throughout the building time to get to the chamber.
+After the hourglass stops, the House's attendants will lock the doors and the whips will count the votes.
 Members vote by either moving to the government side of the house for a vote for a bill or the opposition side for a vote against a bill.
 If there are successive divisions, and there is no debate after the first division, the middle one-minute hourglasses are turned and the bells are rung for one minute.

 As is the custom with Westminster parliaments, members of the governing party sit to the Speaker's right, and the Opposition sits to the Speaker's left.
-Independents and minor parties sit on the cross-benches.
+Independents and minor parties sit between them.
 The long benches (the front benches) closest to the despatch boxes are reserved for the Cabinet on the government's side and the Shadow Cabinet on the Opposition's side.
+Uniquely amongst other national Westminster system parliaments, the prime minister and opposition leader (or most senior present government and opposition member respectively) sit separately at the central table, facing each other.
+The main table was a gift from the Canadian House of Commons and the Hansard table, a gift from the State of South Australia.